awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 ------
 #### [ eksctl ]

-If you don't already have an Amazon EKS cluster and a Linux node group to add a Windows node group to, then we recommend that you follow the [Getting started with `eksctl`](getting-started-eksctl.md) guide instead\.
-The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Linux and Windows nodes\.
-If you have an existing Amazon EKS cluster and a Linux node group to add a Windows node group to, then complete the following steps to add the Windows node group\.

 **To launch self\-managed Windows nodes using `eksctl`**

 This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.26.0`\.
 You can check your version with the following command: